MaterializeInc/demos/ecommerce-confluent/README.md

 [Sinks](https://materialize.com/docs/sql/create-sink/) let you stream data out of Materialize, using either sources or views.

-Let's create a view that flags "high-value" users that have spent $10k or more total.
+Let's create a view that flags "high-value" users that have spent $10k or more in total.

 ```sql
 CREATE MATERIALIZED VIEW high_value_users AS